 - Anandtech – The most in-depth cell phone and computer reviews you’ll find, anywhere.

 - Ars Technica – A wide variety of tech topics, from smartphones to computers to cars.

 For consumer goods:

 - Amazon – You can follow Amazon and get real-time notifications of sales and deals.
 Be warned, that this can be 200-600+ items per day.

 - The Wirecutter – The Wirecutter reviews a wide range of electronics and home goods.
 Their reviews are in-depth and while I don’t agree with all of them, they are all well done and reasonably thorough.

 For killing time or other topics that don’t really fit the above categories:

 - Lifehacker – Lots of useful tips and aggregation of topics from a variety of sources.

-- Seth Godin – The author of lots of great books, he posts a short blog entry every day that is pretty insightful and often useful.
+- Seth Godin – The author of lots of great books, he posts a short blog entry every day that is insightful and often useful.

 - Adaptistration – By Drew McManus, he posts a blog entry each day about the business of running (or not running) an orchestra.